Skip to main content

 Material selection and ordering (Weeks 2–3)

-For refinish: stain color sample on actual floor.
+For refinish: stain color sample on actual floor in inconspicuous area.
 For replacement: material sample evaluation.
-Hardwood ordering 4-8 weeks lead time for premium specs.
-Tile 2-4 weeks.
+Engineered hardwood ordering (4–8 weeks lead time for premium specs).
+Tile (2–4 weeks).
+Bona Traffic HD or Pallmann premium polyurethane order.

 Acclimation (Weeks 2–5)

-Site-finished hardwood delivered to installation environment 2-3 weeks before install.
+Site-finished hardwood delivered to installation environment 2–3 weeks before install.
 Conditioned to ambient humidity.
-Critical for solid hardwood.
+Critical for solid hardwood and engineered hardwood with site-finished spec.

 Site preparation (Day 1 of work)